emmande/openai-cs-agents-demo/README.md

 ```bash
 python pdf_to_vecstore_faiss.py
 ```
+*note: For deployment where storage is an issue. eg. free tiers on replit.
+Will have to forego this just use in-memory store*

 For the react app UI, you can run.
-Note an npm :
+Note an installation of node.js is needed if not yet installed:

 ```bash
 cd ui